 I will be on vacation.

-So please, I don't know, you don't need to forgive us, but it just won't be a Wednesday episode.
+So please, I don't know, you don't need to forgive us, but just won't be a Wednesday episode.

-Also, thank you to Robert Evans over at Behind the Bastards.
+Yeah, and also, thank you to Robert Evans over at Behind the Bastards.

 Earlier this week, he had to announce that he didn't have an episode for the end of the week, and someone got sassy with him, and his response was, why don't you check out Knowledge Fight?